Ancient Roman and Byzantine domes: Fourth century

 In the 4th century, Roman domes proliferated due to changes in the way domes were constructed, including advances in centering techniques and the use of brick ribbing.
 The so-called "Temple of Minerva Medica", for example, used brick ribs along with step-rings and lightweight pumice aggregate concrete to form a decagonal dome.
 The material of choice in construction gradually transitioned during the 4th and 5th centuries from stone or concrete to lighter brick in thin shells.
 The use of ribs stiffened the structure, allowing domes to be thinner with less massive supporting walls.
 Windows were often used in these walls and replaced the oculus as a source of light, although buttressing was sometimes necessary to compensate for large openings.
 The Mausoleum of Santa Costanza has windows beneath the dome and nothing but paired columns beneath that, using a surrounding barrel vault to buttress the structure.

-The 24 m dome of the Mausoleum of Galerius was built around 300 AD close to the imperial palace as either a mausoleum or a throne room.
-It was converted into a church in the 5th century.
-Also in Thessaloniki, at the Tetrarchic palace, an octagonal building has been excavated with a 24.95 meter span that may have been used as a throne room.
-It is known not to have been used as a church and was unsuitable as a mausoleum, and was used for some period between about 311 and when it was destroyed before about 450.

-The octagonal "Domus Aurea", or "Golden Octagon", built by Emperor Constantine in 327 at the imperial palace of Antioch likewise had a domical roof, presumably of wood and covered with gilded lead.
-Also called "the Octagon" or "Great Church", the central octagonal domed space was apparently surrounded by a two-story ambulatory with columns in a similar billowing pattern to the later church of San Lorenzo in Milan.
-It was dedicated two years after the Council of Nicea to "Harmony, the divine power that unites Universe, Church, and Empire".
-It may have been both the cathedral of Antioch as well as the court church of Constantine, and the precedent for the later octagonal plan churches near palaces of Saints Sergius and Bacchus and Hagia Sophia by Justinian and Aachen Cathedral by Charlemagne.
-The dome was rebuilt by 537–8 with cypress wood from Daphne after being destroyed in a fire.
-Most domes on churches in the Syrian region were built of wood, like that of the later Dome of the Rock in Jerusalem, and the dome of the Domus Aurea survived a series of earthquakes in the 6th century that destroyed the rest of the building.
-There is no record of the church being rebuilt after the earthquake of 588, perhaps due to the general abandonment of many public buildings in what was no longer a capital of the Empire.